nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 To use a Device Type:
 1. Click on **Devices** in the top navigation menu
 2. Click on the **Device Types** option in the drop-down menu
-3. On the Device Types page, either `Add +` a new Device Type or `Edit` an existing Device Type
+3. On the Device Types page `Add +` a new Device Type
     * Creating a Device Type is very similar to [creating a Device](#creating-a-device)
     * A Device Type requires a **Manufacturer** object to be created prior to creating the Device Type
     * Device Type requires Manufacturer, Model, Slug, and Height values at creation.
+    * In this example, name the Device Type `MX240-edge`

 ![](images/getting-started-nautobot-ui/21-device-type.png)